 It’s no fun, but you have to do it: a HIPAA security risk assessment.

-Thankfully, an upgraded tool from the U.S. Department of Health and Human Services (HHS) might make it easier.
+Thankfully, an upgraded tool from the U.S. Department of Health and Human Services (HHS) might make the assessment easier.

 The Security Risk Assessment Tool 3.2, which is free to download and use, is designed to help practices with one to 10 physicians identify their risks and vulnerabilities with electronic protected health information (ePHI) and then implement appropriate security measures.

 HIPAA requires practices to review and document their administrative, physical, and technical safeguards to regularly protect patients’ ePHI.

 For more about HIPAA security safeguards and requirements, visit the TMA website’s electronic health record and HIPAA pages.